 MALL OF AMERICA

-Shoppers hungry for the best selection in the nation feed their cravings at Mall of America, the country’s largest shopping and entertainment complex.
+Shoppers hungry for the best selection in the nation feed their cravings at Mall of America, the country’s largest retail and entertainment destination.
 Home to more than 520 stores, including unique shops, national flagship stores and emerging retail concepts mean something for everyone.
-Other attractions include Nickelodeon Universe, the nation’s largest fully enclosed theme park; Sea Life Minnesota Aquarium; Crayola Experience and Fly Over America along with an appetizing range of more than 50 restaurants and bars and a 14-screen movie theater make staying in the two onsite hotels a good idea as you could spend days there and not see everything.
+Other attractions include Nickelodeon Universe, the nation’s largest fully enclosed theme park; Sea Life Minnesota Aquarium; Crayola Experience and Fly Over America along with an appetizing range of more than 60 restaurants and bars and a 13-screen movie theater make staying in the two onsite hotels a good idea as you could spend days there and not see everything.

 NORTH LOOP, UPTOWN AND BEYOND

 Original boutiques and signature retailers add charm and entice shoppers into the city’s many distinct neighborhoods.
 The North Loop is the city’s latest retail hot spot with new shops popping up regularly.
-The Loop is lined with trendy and unique boutiques including MartinPatrick3, Ribnick Luxury Outerwear & Leather and Grethen House.
+The Loop is lined with trendy and unique boutiques including PARC, MartinPatrick3, Ribnick Luxury Outerwear & Leather.
+Statement Boutique and Larissa Loden offer beautifully handcrafted jewelry.
 The North Loop is still transforming, which means more there are more boutiques to come.
 Hipsters are constantly on the prowl for high-voltage clothing and trendy home furnishings in Uptown.
 Packed with locally owned gift shops, bakeries and bookstores, Linden Hills in southwest Minneapolis personifies the independent spirit of the city’s neighborhoods, where ethnic flavors and lifestyles vary.

 Minneapolis made retail history in 1956 when Southdale Center in suburban Edina opened as world’s first enclosed mall.
 This bright, airy location continually delights with myriad stores, energetic restaurants and a movie theater.
 Nearby Galleria refined the mall concept to further applause, showcasing high-end retailers casually elegant dining and spa services.
 Sophisticates ponder elite labels and lux houseware on 50th and France in Edina.
 On the other end of the spectrum, Albertville Premium Outlets, west of Minneapolis, discount designer duds for those who crave a range of shopping experience.